top of page

 In spring 2017, he started making jams and selling them to friends and family under the name Golden Eel Jams.
 That first year saw the production of 14 different jams and a lot of on-the-job training.
 Tromping through muddy fields and eating exotic berries made this labor of love a lot of fun.

 The first subscription service began in 2018, with both summer fruit and winter fruit subscriptions available.
 It was a smashing success, leading to over 30 different jam flavors getting produced that year.
-With so much work to be done, Carl asked Jared Roberts to join him in building the business.
+The jams all became so popular that Carl decided to take the product to the people!

 Golden Eel Jalms.jpeg